k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 - Create required Virtual functions
 - Bind all VF with right drivers
 - Create a resource config map
-- Run SR-IOV device plugin (as daemonset)
+- Run SR-IOV Network Device Plugin (as daemonset)

 On successful run, the allocatable resource list for the node should be updated with resource discovered by the plugin as shown below.
 Note that the resource name is appended with the `-resource-prefix` i.e. `"intel.com/sriov_net_A"`.